Manpreet-2002/Whitelist-dapp/README.md

 Whitelist dapp allows a given number of users(in this case 10) to get whitelisted for an NFT Collection.

-Checout the deployed dapp here - https://whitelist-dapp1-three.vercel.app/
+Checkout the deployed dapp here - https://whitelist-dapp1-three.vercel.app/